In a recent article, I shared some of the prop bets which you can place on Tiger Woods in the Masters this year. For example:

 The Tiger Woods prop bets are a perfect example.
 Tiger is one of the world’s most famous athletes.
-Some people have followed his career very closely, and may know far more about him than they do about golf in general.
+Some people have followed his career very closely.
+They may know far more about him than they do about golf in general.

 Being unfamiliar with the rest of the golfers, they might not have any idea who is likely to win the Masters, but could feel comfortable making specific predictions about Tiger’s performance.
 For bettors in that position, prop bets might be far more profitable than a regular bet on the winner of the event.

 With some sporting events, two teams or players are reasonably well-matched.
 With others, however, there may be an obvious favorite and a clear underdog.
 When that happens, there may be no value in betting on the favorite.
 The underdog on the other hand may be a great value in terms of odds, but you may not feel comfortable placing your money on such an unlikely prospect.